spUK2020/wdthecloudforge.github.io/monitoring.md

 If you are new to the cloud you want to get to a position where you at least implement an organisational MVP.
 This is where you have one or more Cloud Adoption teams that are deploying resources held to account by a Cloud Governance team.
 As you'll see from the links above, the responsibility for monitoring is split between both teams: platform operations are handled by the Governance team and solution operations are handled by the Cloud Adoption teams.

-ADD DIFFERENCE BETWEEN SOLUTION OPERATIONS AND PLATFORM OPERATIONS
+talk about how, with the MVP, only 2 teams so have to wear multiple hats.
+According to RACI doc (give link), we are looking at Governance team assuming the Cloud Platform function and CLoud Adoption teams becoming accountable for cloud operations.

+quote the deliverables of each team :...

-As you grow in maturity you may wish to move towards a more mature enterprise scale organisational model and hence we would see the introduction of Cloud Operations.
+As you grow in maturity you may wish to move towards a more mature enterprise scale organisational model and hence we would see the introduction of Cloud Operations and Cloud Platform teams.

-Cloud operations: A function within the centralized technology organization, this operations function manages the health and operations of the technology portfolio.
-It's their responsibility to ensure the process runs smoothly, that each adjacent role in the process has the necessary tools, and that each of the subsequent roles is held accountable for expectations of this process.

 ## Defining your monitoring(?)